 * Weaker steel demand drives down steel prices

-* Futures for steel raw materials mixed in morning trade
+* Futures for steel raw materials mixed (Updates with closing prices)

-SHANGHAI, Dec 13 (Reuters) - Chinese steel futures drop on Wednesday as physical market slows amid cooling demand.
+SHANGHAI, Dec 13 (Reuters) - Chinese steel futures dropped on Wednesday as the physical market slows amid cooling demand.

 Steel demand in China, the world’s top producer and consumer of the material, tapers off in winter as low temperatures curb construction in northern regions.
 The construction sector is the nation’s biggest steel user.